peter-duongGHub/T2A2/README.md

 - **ON SUCCESS**: Returns comment object after updating to the view and provides a success code 200
 ![Comment-Success](./docs/Comment5.PNG)

-- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format
+- **ON FAILURE**: Returns Error dependent on user input, missing input or incorrect input format, in this example since route has a comment id that does not exist in database return error message and HTTP error code 404
 ![Comment-Fail](./docs/Comment6.PNG)